hwayne/learntla-v2/docs/beginner/pluscal.rst

   Put the translation below the ``====``

-.. troubleshooting:: Model Checking
+.. troubleshooting:: No spec

   If the blah blah blah

+.. index:: Labels
+  :name: label

 .. _labels:
-.. _label:

 Labels
 ------------

 We're learning TLA+ to work on complex systems, so let's frame the motivation and existence of labels in that context.
 What are we building up to?

 Complex systems have lots of *concurrency*, and many things are going on at once.
 Events aren't instantaneous, and may take some time to complete.
-But they will take different lengths of time.
+But they can happen on different timescales.
+Compare these two steps:

-1. Summing a list of 100 numbers
+1. Summing a list of 100 numbers.
-2. In something like ``http.get(website, auth)``, some time will pass between making the HTTP request and receiving a response.
+2. Making an HTTP request and receiving the response.

 The first line of code takes tens of nanoseconds to run, and the second tens of milliseconds.
 That's a time difference of six orders of magnitude.
 It might be possible for the summation to happen in between the request and response, but it's virtually impossible for the HTTP request to happen in between starting and finishing the summation.
 In our system, the first event would be "instantaneous", while the second would not.